 Direct revelation, ergo, Bible not sufficient

 Their continual stance IS direct revelation.
 Regarding direct revelation, Jennie Allen revealed at the first IF:Gathering how IF got started.
 The ladies’ penchant to say ‘God told me’ that Summer noticed is in actuality not just a millennial-youth casual phrase.
 It is based on something terribly unbiblical.
-Here are Founder Jennie Allen’s words, transcribed from a Youtube clip that is still up, link below:
+Here are Founder Jennie Allen’s words, transcribed from a video clip, actual video below:

 For one second I want to give you a behind the scenes of where this all came from.
 About 7 years ago, a voice from the sky…[nervous laughter] which doesn’t often speak to me, but that day, there was this whisper.
 It was the middle of the night actually.
 It was ‘gather and equip your generation. … and for two days my bones hurt.

 Jennie went on to advise that